-The National Energy and Utility Affordability Coalition encourages your organization to support the FY 2015 All Parties Letter to the U.S. Senate and House of Representatives Appropriations Committees, asking for at least $4.7 billion for the Low Income Home Energy Assistance Program (LIHEAP) to help protect vulnerable households from America’s cold winters and hot summers.
+The National Energy and Utility Affordability Coalition encourages your organization to support the FY 2016 All Parties Letter to the U.S. Senate and House of Representatives Appropriations Committees, asking for at least $4.7 billion for the Low Income Home Energy Assistance Program (LIHEAP) to help protect vulnerable households from America’s cold winters and hot summers.

-To Increase Funding for LIHEAP to At Least $4.7 Billion in FY2015
+An Open Letter to Congressional Appropriations Committees to Increase Funding for LIHEAP to At Least $4.7 Billion in FY2016

 Dear Senate and House Appropriators:

-LIHEAP is not an entitlement – and does not receive increased funding as need increases.
+LIHEAP is not an entitlement and does not receive increased funding as need increases.
 Congress must appropriate funding annually.
-While states set eligibility rates, the income maximum is 150 percent of the federal poverty guideline or 60 percent of the state’s median income.
-(The poverty guideline for a family of three in FY 2014 is $19,530; 150% is $29,295.)
+While states set eligibility guidelines, federal statute sets the income maximum at 150 percent of the federal poverty guideline or 60 percent of the state’s median income.
+(The poverty guideline for a family of three in FY2015 is $19,790; 150% is $29,685.)
 Most LIHEAP recipients fall well below the maximum thresholds and many LIHEAP-eligible households fail to receive any assistance because of insufficient funds.

 In 2013, the national poverty rate was 14.5 percent and 45.3 million Americans lived in poverty, according to U.S. Census data.
 Though the economy is improving, the need for a program like LIHEAP persists.
 Between FY2009 and FY2015, LIHEAP's appropriation was cut by more than one-third.
 Because of these cuts, states have been forced to reduce the number of households served, cut benefits, or both.
 We believe these reductions are too much.